-Directors and Officers liability insurance protects past, present and future directors and officers of profit or nonprofit companies (Listed and Non-Listed) from damages resulting from alleged or actual wrongful acts Director and Officer’s may have committed in their positions.
+Directors and Officers liability insurance protects past, present, and future directors and officers of profit or nonprofit companies (Listed and Non-Listed) from damages resulting from alleged or actual wrongful acts the Director and Officer may have committed in their positions.
 The policy provides protection in the event of any actual or alleged error, misstatement, omission, misleading statement, or breach of duty.
 In addition, some policies extend the same coverage to employees.

-Directors and officers liability insurance is needed when a board of directors is assembled.
-Investors usually require that you have directors and officer’s liability insurance as part of the conditions for funding your company.
+Directors’ & officers’ liability insurance is needed when a board of directors is assembled.
+Investors usually require that you have D&O liability insurance as part of the conditions for funding your company.

-Q2.
-Why buy Directors and Officer’s Liability insurance?
+Q1.
+Why buy Directors’ and Officers’ Liability insurance?

-Investors and members of the board of directors will not risk their personal assets to serve as a corporate director or officer without directors and officer’s insurance coverage.
+Investors and members of the board of directors will not risk their personal assets to serve as corporate directors or officers without directors’ and officers’ insurance coverage.

-Administrative, civil, and regulatory proceedings based on actual or alleged acts, errors, omissions, misstatements, neglect, or breach of duty committed or allegedly committed by a director or officer are covered with directors and officers liability insurance.
+Administrative, civil, and regulatory proceedings based on actual or alleged acts, errors, omissions, misstatements, neglect, or breach of duty committed or allegedly committed by a director or officer are covered with D&O liability insurance.

 a.
 Employees – actions alleging discrimination, harassment, breach of employment contract, defamation, misleading misrepresentation, wrongful discipline, etc.